 Blue Eclectus Parrot (Extremely Rare Eclectus Parrot Mutation)

 Observing a new color mutation in nature is one thing, but when it occurs in aviculture, it is remarkable.
-Clearly, this happens much more frequently than we realize in nature.
+This happens much more frequently than we realize in nature.
+George Smith’s theory claims that one in six wild creatures in England carries a gene that causes them to exhibit unusual coloration.

 Origin and History of Blue Eclectus Parrot